tvtoglu/predictr/docs/get_started.md

 - Open the Anaconda Navigator and install Spyder if necessary.
 - Open Spyder and createa new file
-- Import Spyder using:
+- Import predictr in Spyder using:
 ```python
 from predictr import Analysis
 ```
-Now you're able to use the Analysis class in predictr.
+Now you're able to use the Analysis class from predictr.
 For now, Analysis is the only class you can import.
 However, I will add new classes to predictr in the future.